 C - Show up at DOC visitors’ center and pray they had a last-minute cancellation,

-We learned that EasyHike offers several packages for traveler who don’t want to stress over logistics or have proper clothes/gear or time to shop for food supplies.
-They can provide all these things.
-They saved us time, money and really made our trip easy.
+EasyHike is a one-stop-shop, hassle-free company that offers several hiking packages for traveler who don’t want to stress over logistics, have proper clothes/gear or time to shop for food supplies.
+They can provide all these things!
+We decided to try their package that provides food and they hooked us up!
+We ate like kings on the Milford Track.
+EasyHike saved us time, money and really made our trip easy.
 All we had to do was pick up our permits, meet the ferry and hike.

 We rented a car from Avis at Queenstown airport and drove to Te Anau, NZ.
 It is a pleasant two-hour drive through rolling hills, farms and fields.

 Te Anau is a great little ‘base camp’ town for Fiordland National Park.
 If you need to buy anything for your trek, they have an outdoor retailer and a Four-Square grocery store.
 There are also plenty of restaurants and hotels.

 We picked up our tickets, the day before our trek at the DOC visitor’s center and spent the night in a hotel.
 The next day, we drove 20-minutes north, to Te Anau Downs, to meet the ferry at the pier.
 You will be assigned a specific time to meet the ferry - Do not miss it!